 Tandragee’s William Small has added another special moment to his season of highlights with success at the Munster Boys’ Amateur Open Championship.

-A 70 on the final round left Small on 214 strokes overall following three outings in the Gleeson Sports Scene-sponsored competition.
+A 70 on the final round left Small on 214 strokes overall following three rounds of the Gleeson Sports Scene-sponsored competition.

 Small - the current junior captain at Tandragee - posted birdies on the fourth, fifth, sixth and 12th holes.